Connect with others who understand.

 • Dipstick test — Checks for proteinuria

-Once you receive your test results, your doctor will discuss the next steps and form a treatment plan.
+Once you receive your test results, your doctor will discuss the next steps with you.
 When living with lupus, it’s important to take care of your kidney health to prevent other health problems.

 All updates must be accompanied by text or a picture.